Take note: Administrative assistants a growing career for future

 – Christina “Chris” Olds

-Get started with JCC’s administrative assistant program, which provides students with a solid foundation for higher-level support positions in an office setting.
+Get started with JC’s administrative assistant program, which provides students with a solid foundation for higher-level support positions in an office setting.
 Secretaries and administrative assistants perform a variety of administrative and clerical duties necessary to run an organization efficiently.
 They may serve as:

 - information and communications managers;